Stability - postcode search

 The government have said they want to do more for renters, and they’re encouraging landlords of newly built homes to offer three-year tenancies.
 But this isn’t enough; it will take years to affect all of England’s 11 million renters.
 Renters can’t wait – they need change now.

-Therefore, I urge you to use this opportunity to raise longer rental contracts with the housing minister, Gavin Barwell, on behalf of myself and the many renting families in your constituency.
+Therefore, I urge you to use this opportunity to raise longer rental contracts with the housing minister, Alok Sharma, on behalf of myself and the many renting families in your constituency.

 Thanks very much – I’m depending on you.